 This scholarship provides FIU hospitality students, many of whom work full time, with opportunities and access they would otherwise not have.
 It gives them the ability to take advantage of study abroad opportunities, participate in global competitions and attend industry conferences among many others.

 “It can only be described as an alignment of stars when an incredible company like Carnival and an institution like FIU find such affinity.
 Words cannot express how excited we are about our growing relationship.
 We are looking forward to our faculty and students working with the Carnival team to solve the challenges that face our industry as we embrace the future.
-Together, we will redefine hospitality education and the industry,” said interim dean Michael Cheng.
+Together, we will redefine hospitality education and the industry,” said Dean Michael Cheng.